EudiaApentsui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that counts the number of directories and subs, hidden inclusive

 A script that displays the 10 newest files in a directory

+a script that takes a list of words as input and prints only words that appear exactly once